Mansfield PA and Richmond Township in Tioga County PA |

 pg 28

-the meantime a blizzard had come up and she now thought of the turkeys
+the meantime a blizzard had come up and she now thought of the turkeys that

-decrease in the pocketbook. but she had no time to think, and bidding the
+the pocketbook. but she had no time to think, and bidding the busy Susan a hasty

-busy Susan a hasty farewell, she sprung to the rickety cart and giving
+farewell, she sprung to the rickety cart and giving the sides of Old Ezra a

-the sides of Old Ezra a tremendous jar with a long fishing-rod she made
+tremendous jar with a long fishing-rod she made good time in getting home.

 It was dark when she reached there and it was a thoroughly frightened Fannie that crept down to the hen-house door.
 She dared not to look in with a light to see if they were safe, and placing her knee against the door she closed it, locked it and uttered a little prayer that all were safe.
 Slowly and cowardly she crept to the house after feeding the horse, cows and pigs and poor Fannie had just time to get John's biscuits and tea ready for him when the door opened and in stalked John, covered with snow and behind him was Tom Tadley, the boss of the lumber job where John was working.
 It being a very cold night, John asked Tom to spend it with him.